The Magic of Heart-Centered Living

 Peace is a frequency.

-The Frequency of Peace is the quiet power that settles your nervous system, clears your mind, and reminds your soul that you are safe with God, even when life is uncertain.
+It is a spiritual atmosphere you can live in, return to, and carry into the world around you.
+The frequency of peace is the quiet power that settles your nervous system, clears your mind, and reminds your soul that you are safe with God even when life feels uncertain.

-Peace is not passive.
-Peace is not weak.
 Peace is strength without chaos.

-A frequency is what you’re tuned to.
+A frequency is what you are tuned to.

 The world often treats peace like a reward.

-“If everything goes well, then I’ll be peaceful.”
+If everything goes well, then I will be peaceful.

 But spiritual peace works differently.